perigrin/the-room/menu/cv.md

 validation of machines before they were released for production use in our cloud services environment.

-* Maintained [conch-ui][conch-ui] application written in mithril.js until a new version in Vue.js could be developed and released.
-* Identified, interviewed, and reccomended for hire a new front end developer for [conch-ui and maintain][conch-ui].
-* Wrote proof of concept Bill of Material/Datacenter Inventory Manamgnet application [Conch-Locker][conch-locker] using Perl's Mojoliicous::Lite and Postgres.
-* Learned Go to take over maintenance and development of [conch-shell][conch-shell] and [kosh][kosh] the command line (CLI) clients for the Conch API.
+##### Duties and Responsbilities

+Initially maintained the UI/UX our build validation system Conch.
+Worked with the team lead to identify, interview  and hire a new developer to take over the maintenance of the UI/UX component.
+Worked on several projects related to build automation, including proof of concept for a Data Center Inventory Management system.
+Took over the build operations platform and duties.

+##### Attention to Detail

+* Assisted in or Performed build operations tasks for several expansions, requiring monitoring dozens of machines at various stages of the build process.
+* Rebuilt preflight operations infrastructure migrating migrating it to Ansible, a configuration management tool, for consistent and maintainble deployment.
+* Began documentation of preflight operations workflows, preflight infrastructure, and software components.

+##### Customer Service

 * Took over hands-on build preflight operations for preparing new machines for the production environment.
 This required working with the expansion Project Manager to maintain the schedule of releases.
 And working with the Datacenter and Network Operations staff to diagnose and resolve hardware and software configuration failures on machines during validation.

-* Rebuilt preflight operations infrastructure migrating migrating it to Ansible for consistent and maintainble deployment.
+##### Oral Communication

+* Identified, interviewed, and reccomended for hire a new front end developer for [conch-ui and maintain][conch-ui].
+* Gave presentations on the current state and future direction for build operations infrastructure.

+##### Problem Solving

+* Maintained [conch-ui][conch-ui] application written in mithril.js until a new version in Vue.js could be developed and released.
+* Wrote proof of concept Bill of Material/Datacenter Inventory Manamgnet application [Conch-Locker][conch-locker] using Perl's Mojoliicous::Lite and Postgres.
-* Began documentation of preflight operations workflows, preflight infrastructure, and software components.
-Including presentations for stakeholders and co-workers on the infrastructure and architecture.
+* Learned Go to take over maintenance and development of [conch-shell][conch-shell] and [kosh][kosh] the command line (CLI) clients for the Conch API. stakeholders and co-workers on the infrastructure and architecture.
 * Rewote preflight [Firmware Agent][firmware-agent] from legacy Shell (bash) scripts to modern Go architecture.